-IMPACT GENERAL EDUCATION PRELIMINARY TEACHING CREDENTIAL PROGRAM (28 UNITS)
+IMPACT INTERN GENERAL EDUCATION PRELIMINARY TEACHING CREDENTIAL PROGRAM (28-31 UNITS)

 The IMPACT General Education Preliminary Teaching Credential Program housed within TCSJ is an accredited California Commission on Teaching Credentialing (CCTC) program that works in partnership with a consortium of local school districts.
-It is an alternative pathway to acquire a teaching credential and prepares teachers for elementary, middle, high school, and special education.
-Teachers who begin their teaching career with an Intern Credential, are employed and paid by the school district as the "teacher of record" for their classrooms, work closely with a Support Supervisor and attend evening classes in a cohort model twice a week for two years to earn a Preliminary Teaching Credential.
+It is an alternative pathway to acquire a teaching credential and prepares teachers for single and multiple subject positions in elementary, middle, and high school settings.
+Teachers who begin their teaching career with an Intern Credential, are employed\ and paid by the school district as the "teacher of record" for their classrooms, work closely with a Support Supervisor and attend evening classes in a cohort model twice a week for two years to earn a Preliminary Teaching Credential.
 Interns are assisted by the TCSJ admissions office with processing Intern Credentials.

-Interns who are admitted into the TCSJ IMPACT Intern Program must be employed in a face-to-face instructional setting (minimum .5 FTE) with the same group of students on a daily or weekly basis as determined by the master schedule.
+\Interns who are admitted into the TCSJ IMPACT Intern Program must be employed in a face-to-face instructional setting (minimum .5 FTE) with the same group of students on a daily or weekly basis as determined by the master schedule.
 One-on-one/Independent Study programs do not qualify.

-Application Deadline: Early-Start-July 31, 2018 Late-Start-September 28, 2018
+Application Deadline: Early-Start-July 31, 2019 Late-Start-September 30, 2019